Keywords research is the first step to starting an SEO Campaign.

 Yes.
 Google – the Numero Uno Search Engine gives you hints through its tool “Google Webmaster”.

-In this blog, I am going to teach you “How to use Google webmaster to find the relevant keywords for your blog/website/page?”.
+In this blog, I am going to teach you “How Google webmaster can be used for keyword research”.

-The strategy has helped me find 100 of keywords for my blog.
+The strategy has helped me find 100 of keywords for our Digital Marketing Startup.

 How do you find keywords using Google Webmaster?

-The tool is purely used by our team to take care of issues like broken links, web crawler issues, etc.
+The general perception around Google Webmaster is that it is a tool used to take care of website issues like broken links, web crawler issues, etc.

 I know it is one of those sections which we chose to ignore.